PHPCSStandards/PHPCSStandards.github.io/wiki/Customisable-Sniff-Properties.md

 This sniff checks the alignment of assignment operators.
 If there are multiple adjacent assignments, it checks that the equals signs of each assignment are aligned.

-The difference in alignment between two adjacent assignments is occassionaly quite large, sp aligning equals signs would create extremely long lines.
+The difference in alignment between two adjacent assignments is occasionally quite large, so aligning equals signs would create extremely long lines.
 By setting the `maxPadding` property, you can configure the maximum amount of padding required to align the assignment with the surrounding assignments before the alignment is ignored and no warnings will be generated.

 ```xml
 <rule ref="Generic.Formatting.MultipleStatementAlignment">